This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 STEP 2: THE PROPOSAL IS LODGED

-You complete and lodge three forms with AFSA: a Debt Agreement proposal, an Explanatory Statement and a Statement of Affairs.
-They must be received by AFSA within 14 days of being signed.
+You complete and lodge 3 forms with AFSA: a Debt Agreement proposal, an Explanatory Statement and a Statement of Affairs.
+The Debt Agreement Administrator (or broker in some cases) will assist with the completion of the forms, including the details of the proposal you are making to your creditors.
+The forms must be received by AFSA within 14 days of being signed.

 AFSA checks that